 This super tasty Ginger-Garlic Vegetable Baked Tofu is one of the most hearty and satisfying vegan, gluten-free dishes ever!
 It’s an easy and healthy dinner for a weeknight, and impressive enough for a weekend get together.If you’ve been reading Cooking On The Weekends for a while, you know I love to cook and eat just about everything — from light salads and chocolaty cakes, to fresh seafood and cheesy casseroles — and everything in between!

 I generally consider myself a mindful eater, and I try to feed my family super healthy meals as much as possible.

-(Of course, while doing so, I also serve a little dessert.
+Of course, while doing so, I also serve a little dessert.
 Okay fine, sometimes a lot. 😉

-This recipe is packed with scrumptious flavors and is a reminder that mindful eating can be just as hearty and tasty as eating any other way.
+This Vegetable baked Tofu is packed with scrumptious flavors and is a reminder that mindful eating can be just as hearty and tasty as eating any other way.

-The tofu is baked in a way that it easily absorbs all of the pungent flavors of the sauce, and it’s a vehicle to carry the delicious, delicate vegetables with each bite.
+The vegetable baked tofu is baked in a way that it easily absorbs all of the pungent flavors of the sauce, and it’s a vehicle to carry the delicious, delicate vegetables with each bite.

-One of the reason I love working with tofu is in fact how it can handle so many flavors!
+One of the reasons I love working with tofu is in fact how it can handle so many flavors!
 I like the texture, and you can pretty much, give it the flavors you are int he mood for.